ericfrederich/smlinux/README.md

 	glxinfo | grep "OpenGL version"

-2.1 or higher, don't add this option.
+2.1 or higher, do not use this option.
 2.0 Does this version even exist in the wild?
 If so, try normal, then legacy, report back!
 1.2/1.3/1.4 This build option was made for you!
 Remove the # commenting that option in smlinuxcfg.txt.
 1.0/1.1 Sorry.